-There are many reasons for this but in particular I would emphasise that by opening yourself up and showing your niavity, you open yourself up to learning and new ideas.
+By opening yourself up to a novice state you focus on learning and new ideas.
 By intentionally being non expert you are forced to asked questions to help you understand but more importantly you need to listen to those answers with an open mind.
-You will have fewer engrained opinions as a non-expert and less likely to ignore suggestions or shoot things down.

-The technology industry moves so fast that it is not possible to become and expert in everything and I feel each time your choose to become and expert it is at the expense of experiencing something else.
-You are effectively putting your eggs in one basket in the hope that the chosen technology doesn't become defunkt overnight, which is a very real possibility.
-I'm not suggesting you don't try to learn what is neccessary to succeed in the project or toolset your currently using, but I am suggesting that spending too much time fixating on memorising the specific elements of a language or library is largely redundant.
+Each time your choose to become an expert it is at the expense of experiencing something else.
+I'm not suggesting you don't try to learn what is necessary to succeed in the project or toolset your currently using, but I am suggesting that spending too much time fixating on memorising the specific elements of a language or library is largely redundant.
 Being more aware of the general direction that the industry is heading and being able to recognise when something is becoming old hat is also a valuable skill for your career.

 When you are open to trying new tools and technologies you allow yourself a mechanism to de-risk these things by experimentation.
 You can find ways to produce MVP's or proof of concepts with these tools and put yourself in the best position to critically analyse whether these are appropriate for your next large scale venture.
 You are also in a better position to leave a technology when you try more things as you will have less vested effort and aren't likely to be totally dependant on it.